Here you can download releases of the Allegro 5 library.

 Instructions on how to build Allegro for each of the supported platforms are included in the source packages, either in the README files, or in the

 Additional installation instructions can be found on the wiki.

-Allegro 5.0 supports Unix (Linux, FreeBSD, etc.), Windows, MacOS X and iPhone.
+Allegro 5.2 supports Unix (Linux, FreeBSD, etc.), Windows, MacOS X and iPhone.
+Allegro 5.2 is source compatible but not binary compatible with Allegro 5.0.
 You can read the full change log.

 |Browse all files|